Xcraft-Inc/xcraft-core-shredder/README.md

 };
 ```

-Tips: use JS template for building the path
+Tips: use JS template for building the path.

 ### Get property value